 A commissioned work (aka: work-for-hire) is where an individual or organization engages a composer/author to create an original piece of music.
 There exists in many cultures, the timeless tradition of preserving history in song.

-Pioneer Days – Commissioned by the BC Farm Museum in Fort Langley, BC, to celebrate their 50th anniversary in 2017.
+Commissioned by the BC Farm Museum in Fort Langley, BC, to celebrate their 50th anniversary in 2017.